bparvin12/biaji-development-course-clone-shopify/shopifyNotes.md

   {{ product.title | SPECIFIC_FILTER }}
   {{ product.title | upcase }}
   ```

+### Section Schema
+You can only use ONE (1) Schema Tag per section, and you can only use JSON, and you can only use the following 10 attributes:
+1. name
+2. tag
+3. class
+4. limit
+5. settings
+6. blocks
+7. max_blocks
+8. presets
+9. default
+10. locales
+11. enabled_on
+12. disabled_on

 ## Creating Development Store
 In shopify.dev, create new store: